Chaotian (geology)

 The Chaotian is a proposed time division of the geologic time scale.
 First proposed in 2010 as an eon, it is named after Chaos, the primeval void in Greek mythology.
-This proposal defines the Chaotian eon as a solar system wide time between the initiation of planetary formation and the hypothesised collision of the Protoplanet Theia with the proto-Earth.
+This proposal defines the Chaotian eon as a Solar System-wide time between the initiation of planetary formation and the hypothesised collision of the trojan dwarf planet Theia with the proto-Earth.

-A revised proposal in 2012 suggested the Chaotian as the first era of the Hadean representing the time between the formation of the solar system c.
-4.567 Ga and the oldest preserved crustal material on Earth, a c.
-4.404 Ga detrital zircon from the Jack Hills of the Narryer Terrane in Western Australia.
+A revised proposal in 2012 suggested the Chaotian as the first era of the Hadean representing the time between the formation of the Solar System c.
+4.567 Ga and the oldest preserved crustal material on Earth, a detrital zircon c.
+4.404 Ga from the Jack Hills of the Narryer terrane in Western Australia.